hageyahhoo/Agile2020/Agile2020.md

 At first, I analyzed our services and products.
 I utilized static code analysis tool named [SonarQube](https://www.sonarqube.org/) to know the code coverage and technical debts for each service.
 I also added simple unit and integration test scripts to know behaviors of the products.
 Test scripts are good for understanding software under test (*).

-⭐️APIだけではなく、Sticker Shopも修正が必要そうだと分かったと明記
 Next, I focused on analyzing "outage reports".
 "Outage reports" mean both postmortem meetings and published reports.
 They are a treasure-trove of information we need to solve.
 I was able to know causes of outages, impact on sales and profits, and problematic products through those reports.
-I understood that public APIs provided for external users was the most problematic product.
+I understood that public APIs provided for external users, and `Sticker Shop` were the most problematic products.
 Additionally, I found that reducing MTTR (Mean Time to Repair) would be an impactful solution as the first step.

 Moreover, I talked stakeholders like developers, QA persons, product managers, senior managers, and executives to hear their concerns and troubles directly and beyond silos.
 Stakeholders' worries are also a treasure-trove of information to improve.
 Through those conversations, I understood that they had lots of non-verbalized problems.
 I also learned that verbalizing problems through direct and honest conversations is critical for discovering real needs, shared understanding, and collaborations beyond silos.